AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Method

-Fig.~\ref{fig:alignment_vis} provides a visual summary of this latent construction for matched versus edited regions.
-In matched regions, we copy the inverted latent segments from $x_{\mathrm{ori}}$ and conditions from $\mu_{\mathrm{ori}}$, ensuring the model follows the original acoustic dynamics.
-Conversely, in edited regions, we initialize with Gaussian noise and use $\mu_{\mathrm{tgt}}$, allowing the model to synthesize new content.
-This suggests that stitching latents in the flow space strikes a good balance between preserving source prosody and incorporating text edits.
+Fig.~\ref{fig:alignment_vis} illustrates this recomposition strategy.
+For matched regions, copying inverted latents from $x_{\mathrm{ori}}$ and conditions from $\mu_{\mathrm{ori}}$ preserves the original acoustic dynamics.
+Conversely, for edited regions, initializing with noise and using $\mu_{\mathrm{tgt}}$ enables new content synthesis.
+This latent stitching in the flow space effectively balances source prosody preservation with textual edits.